pomme-clic/s-money-documentation/docs/docs/cards/x-pay.md

 ### Add your card in-app

-In your mobile app, you can add a card to wallet
+In your mobile app, you can add a card to a wallet

 <Image src="docs/Card_addWallet.png" alt="usecase 1"/>